nvn-nil/butler-pipeliner/README.md

-# Pipeliner - core component of my Butler Suite
+# Pipeliner

-Pipeliner will handle definition and execution of Task (containing steps) and Pipeline (containing Tasks).
+Pipeliner is the execution/worker component of my Butler Suite.
+It will handle definition and execution of Task (containing steps) and Pipeline (containing Tasks).